PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

 The admission to PhD in Microbiology is based on the entrance exam scores of the candidates.
 Some of the major exams considered by the university are CSIR NET, UGC NET, ICAR NET, GATE, DBT, SET, RET, etc. For your reference, given below is the step-by-step admission process followed at UPES.

-Step 1: The candidate first needs to fill out the application form online through the official website of the UPES.
+Step 1: The candidate first needs to fill out the application form online through the official website of UPES.

 Step 2: Then, the candidate needs to appear for the UPES RET (Research Entrance Test) conducted by the University.